changeworld/azure-docs.pl-pl/articles/service-fabric-mesh/service-fabric-mesh-howto-deploy-app-azurefiles-volume.md

       "type": "string",
       "defaultValue": "TestVolumeData",
       "metadata": {
         "description": "Folder in which to store the state.
-Provide a empty value to create a unique folder for each container to store the state.
+Provide an empty value to create a unique folder for each container to store the state.
 A non-empty value will retain the state across deployments, however if more than one applications are using the same folder, the counter may update more frequently."
       }
     }
   },